-Three years on from its last Grand Prix, Formula 1 makes a welcome return to Albert Park in Melbourne.
-Here’s everything you need to know ahead of attending the 2022 Australian Grand Prix on April 7-10.
+Formula 1 makes a welcome return to Albert Park in Melbourne for the third round of the 2024 season.
+Here’s everything you need to know ahead of attending the 2024 Australian Grand Prix weekend on March 21-24.

 Heading to Melbourne for the first time?
 All the essential travel information, including coronavirus entry requirements and information on visas is in Travel Basics.

-The 2022 Australian Grand Prix marks the 25th time that F1 has raced at Albert Park.
-The event has always had a healthy attendance figure and 2022 could be a record-breaking year.
-While the race day attendance is capped at 130,000 due to coronavirus-related restrictions, the event could still attract a record weekend figure.
-This year’s numbers will be boosted by five new grandstands.
+The 2023 Australian Grand Prix marks the 27th time that F1 has raced at Albert Park.
+The event has always had a healthy attendance figure and 2024 could be another record-breaking year.

 Trackside at Albert Park

-2022 will be F1’s first race on a revised layout of the Albert Park circuit.
-Changes to the venue have been made in a bid to improve the race spectacle, creating better chances to overtake and cutting the lap time by around 5 seconds.
+2024 will be F1’s third race on a revised layout of the Albert Park circuit.
+Changes to the venue were made between 2019 and 2022 in a bid to improve the race spectacle, creating better chances to overtake and cutting the lap time by around 5 seconds.

-One of the great things about the event is the jam-packed support race line-up, which has more support race action over four days than any other event on the calendar.
-This year, the ever-popular Supercars Championship will be on the support bill, along with the Porsche Carrera Cup and the new S5000 Championship.
+One of the great things about attending the Australian Grand Prix has always been the jam-packed support race line-up, which has more support race action over four days than any other event on the calendar.
+This year, the ever-popular Supercars Championship returns to the support bill, along with the Porsche Carrera Cup.